 CAPE TOWN – Retail Capital CEO Karl Westvig has overseen the small and medium enterprise (SME) financier’s journey from inception in 2011 to the largest high-paced fintech of its kind within ten years, disbursing R4,5-billion with expectations to reach R8-billion by 2023.
 To achieve these milestones in only ten years, he says the key role of a being a leader of a fast-growing business is to create certainty in a climate of uncertainty.

-Retail Capital’s journey and exponential growth – which has recently been propelled – occurred during a very difficult time in South Africa’s recent history.
+Retail Capital’s journey and exponential growth into becoming one of the top small business funding providers – which has recently been propelled – occurred during a very difficult time in South Africa’s recent history.
 Its operating environment included high-profile stories about state capture and corruption, ratings agency downgrades, the country slipping in and out of recessionary environments and of course the Covid-19 Pandemic.

 Growing aggressively during tough times